kankius/data_science_portfolio/README.md

 # Welcome to Kasparas Aleknavičius Data Science Portfolio

+I am jr. Data Analyst with strong medical, research and project management backgroud.

-Repository containing portfolio of data science projects completed by me for work, academic, self learning, and hobby purposes.
+This is  my repository containing portfolio of data science projects completed by me for work, academic, self learning, and hobby purposes.
 Presented in the form of iPython Notebooks.

+To know more about my career you can contact me on [LinkedIn:](https://www.linkedin.com/in/kasparas-aleknavicius/) I am always open for new experiences and professional cooperation.

 ## Contents

-Right now, we’re in your first GitHub **repository**.
-A repository is like a folder or storage space for your project.
-Your project's repository contains all its files such as code, documentation, images, and more.
-It also tracks every change that you—or your collaborators—make to each file, so you can always go back to previous versions of your project if you make any mistakes.

-This repository contains three important files: The HTML code for your first website on GitHub, the CSS stylesheet that decorates your website with colors and fonts, and the **README** file.
-It also contains an image folder, with one image file.
+### - Machine Learning

 ## Describe your project